 - a.
-What are the circumstances under which the judge and the adjunct should or should not be allowed to communicate ex parte? - Regarding scheduling? - Regarding the overall progress of any negotiations? - Regarding the progress of the adjunct's work? - Regarding the parties' positions in any disputes? - Regarding legal matters pending before the judge? - Regarding other matters? - b.
-What rules will govern the adjunct's relationship with the judge's law clerk?
-In a complex case that lasts many years, will the adjunct help orient each successive law clerk to the history and posture of the case? - c.
-How will these rules about the adjunct's ex parte communication with the judge be conveyed to the parties? - d.
-Are there any concerns about social relationships between the adjunct and the judge?
+What are the circumstances under which the judge and the neutral should or should not be allowed to communicate ex parte? - Regarding scheduling? - Regarding the overall progress of any negotiations? - Regarding the progress of the neutral's work? - Regarding the parties' positions in any disputes? - Regarding legal matters pending before the judge? - Regarding other matters? - b.
+What rules will govern the neutral's relationship with the judge's law clerk?
+In a complex case that lasts many years, will the neutral help orient each successive law clerk to the history and posture of the case? - c.
+How will these rules about the neutral's ex parte communication with the judge be conveyed to the parties? - d.
+Are there any concerns about social relationships between the neutral and the judge?

-3. Relationship With the Parties
+■ 3.
+Relationship With the Parties

 - a.
-What are the circumstances under which the parties and the adjunct should or should not be allowed to communicate ex parte? - Are there negotiating roles in which ex parte communications are appropriate? - Are there adjudicative roles in which ex parte communications should be prohibited? - Given the adjunct's multiple roles, how can the adjunct properly isolate confidential information received through ex parte communications?
-For example, can the adjunct have ex parte conversations while wearing one hat, and then effectively function as a neutral fact-finder while wearing a different hat?
+What are the circumstances under which the parties and the neutral should or should not be allowed to communicate ex parte? - Are there negotiating roles in which ex parte communications are appropriate? - Are there adjudicative roles in which ex parte communications should be prohibited? - Given the neutral's multiple roles, how can the neutral properly isolate confidential information received through ex parte communications?
+For example, can the neutral have ex parte conversations while wearing one hat, and then effectively function as a neutral fact-finder while wearing a different hat?

 b.
-Are there any concerns about social relationships between the adjunct and a party?
+Are there any concerns about social relationships between the neutral and a party?

-4. Relationships Among Neutrals
+□ 4.
+Relationships Among Neutrals

 - a.
-To what extent may multiple adjuncts assigned to the same case discuss confidential aspects of the case with each other? - b.
+To what extent may multiple neutrals assigned to the same case discuss confidential aspects of the case with each other? - b.
 Do additional ethical considerations arise where one neutral serves as an "appellate" entity reviewing the work of another neutral?

-5. Gifts and Favors
+■ 5.
+Gifts and Favors

 - a.
-What rule will the judge impose about gifts and favors? - Are de minimus gifts allowed from the parties to the adjunct? - If yes, what is the definition of "de minimus?" - Should the rule be stricter if the government is a party? - b.
-Are de minimus gifts allowed between neutrals? - c.
-Are there any types of potential "favors" that the adjunct would need to discuss with the judge before accepting? - d.
-If the adjunct's fees are used to pay vendors (such as a class action administration firm), are there restrictions on gifts and favors that the adjunct may accept from the vendors?
+What rule will the judge impose about gifts and favors? - Are de minimis gifts allowed from the parties to the neutral? - If yes, what is the definition of "de minimis?" - Should the rule be stricter if the government is a party? - b.
+Are de minimis gifts allowed between neutrals? - c.
+Are there any types of potential "favors" that the neutral would need to discuss with the judge before accepting? - d.
+If the neutral's fees are used to pay vendors (such as a class action administration firm), are there restrictions on gifts and favors that the neutral may accept from the vendors?

-G 6.
+□ 6.
 Interactions With the Media

 - a.
-Reactive Media - How should the adjunct respond to calls from the media about the case? - May the adjunct comment about the case to the extent that information is in the public domain, or solely to explain procedural issues? - May the adjunct talk with the media about the case to a greater extent than the appointing judge would talk with the media? - b.
-Proactive Media - If media reports about the case are inaccurate, may the adjunct, for example, write an op-ed piece to try to correct the reporting? - May the adjunct work through the media to create a better public perception of the case? - Would the answer be different if the parties agree to the adjunct taking on this work?
+Reactive Media - How should the neutral respond to calls from the media about the case? - May the neutral comment about the case to the extent that information is in the public domain, or solely to explain procedural issues? - Are there any differences between a neutral's ability and a judge's ability to speak with the media about a case? - b.
+Proactive Media - If media reports about the case are inaccurate, may the neutral, for example, write an op-ed piece to try to correct the reporting? - May the neutral work through the media to create a better public perception of the case? - Would the answer be different if the parties agree to the neutral taking on this work?

-7. Interactions With Legislative and Investigative Bodies
+□ 7.
+Interactions With Legislative and Investigative Bodies